mccauleypeeler/Wiz/README.md

 The user who's ticket was claimed now has their number revealed to the button clicking Wizard, allowing that employee to call the user and troubleshoot.
 The Wizard's @working_magic status in the model is then changed from false to true, preventing them from claiming another ticket on the dashboard, since they are then troubleshooting.

-The site is currently on Heroku.
+The site is currently on Heroku - https://wizard-magic-app.herokuapp.com